turbonomic/prometurbo/deploy/README.md

             label: destination_service_name
   ```

-* The following is an example of a [PrometheusServerConfig](https://github.com/turbonomic/turbo-metrics/blob/main/config/samples/metrics_v1alpha1_prometheusserverconfig_emptycluster.yaml) resource:
+* Create a PrometheusServerConfig resource to sepcify configuration options for the Prometheus server.
+The following is an example of a [PrometheusServerConfig](https://github.com/turbonomic/turbo-metrics/blob/main/config/samples/metrics_v1alpha1_prometheusserverconfig_singlecluster.yaml) resource which specifies the location of the Prometheus server, and a label selector to exclude `jmx-tomcat` PrometheusQueryMapping resource:

   ```yaml
   apiVersion: metrics.turbonomic.io/v1alpha1